-People understand and make sense of their voices in various ways.
-The traditional medical explanation of voice hearing dismisses the experience as a meaningless hallucinationary symptom of life-long, incurable, severe mental illness, caused by a diseased and malfunctioning brain.
-However, today, a growing movement argues that voices are a “meaningful response to traumatic life events” and a “normal reaction to abnormal events”.
+People understand and make sense of the voices they hear in various ways.
+Hearing voices can be understood as a “meaningful response to traumatic life events” and a “normal reaction to abnormal events”.

 The Hearing Voices Network describes voices as “similar to dreams, symbols of our unconscious minds”.
-This movement believes that what voices say and do is a meaningful reflection of an individual’s life experiences, understandable in the context of their lives.
+This group believes that what voices say and do is a meaningful reflection of an individual’s life experiences and is understandable in the context of their lives.
 Other voice hearers may explain their experiences as religious, spiritual, or in terms of supernatural or alien powers.
 The nature of these explanations may be culturally specific.

 How common is it?

 Hearing a voice or sounds that other people cannot hear (voice hearing) is an experience 5% to 28% of people have at some point in their lives.
 Despite its frequency, there is considerable social stigma about this experience.
 Hearing voices does not mean that someone is unwell, psychotic, crazy or dangerous.

 There is no conclusive explanation of exactly what causes someone to experience voice hearing.
 Brain imaging has shown that when a voice hearer is hearing their voices, the same area is activated that responds when they actually hearing a voice out loud.
 A great amount of research has tried to find evidence that it is caused by specific illnesses with definite biological causes, often with a genetic basis, and which can be cured with medication.
 This search for evidence has been largely unsuccessful.